-A recently released, UN-backed study discovered a 7:1 ROI for food waste initiatives in restaurants and shatters the notion that the associated costs of food loss and waste can remain buried in operational budgets, accepted as the cost of doing business, or considered not worth the investment needed to achieve reductions.
+A recently released, UN-backed study discovered a 7:1 ROI for restaurant food waste initiatives and shatters the notion that the associated costs of food loss and waste can remain buried in operational budgets, accepted as the cost of doing business, or considered not worth the investment needed to achieve reductions.

 The report, from the World Resources Institute and the Waste and Resources Action Programme (or WRAP), highlights five strategies deployed by top performing restaurants to achieve successful food waste prevention.
 Here are the five steps along with resources from Leanpath to understand those steps and succeed at each.

 Chefs report that accurate measurement of food waste via smart scales gives them better control over their kitchens and a better understanding of food order patterns.The study acknowledged Leanpath technology as a critical tool for kitchens to measure and manage food waste efficiently.
 Check out Leanpath CEO Andrew Shakman's video presentation on the importance of measurement in food waste prevention.

 Restaurants that found less ROI from food waste prevention had something in common: many found that their management weren’t supporting their staff.
 For industry best practices on staff engagement check out this free whitepaper on Empowering and Engaging Culinary Teams to Prevent Food Waste.